mocar27/MIMUW/II semester/oop/Matrices/README.md

 # Matrices task

+## Description

-## This is one of two bigger projects I was told to do as a part of Object Oriented Programming course.
+This is one of two bigger projects I was told to do as a part of Object Oriented Programming course.
+I am co-author of the whole project files.
+Tests,

 ## Running a project